 These two categories of jurisdiction can best be understood as the “gatekeepers” of any and all personal injury lawsuits.
 Namely, jurisdiction is what dictates which courts are permitted to hear which types of cases.

 As a threshold matter, if you file your personal injury action in an improper venue that does not have jurisdiction over your case, it’s game over – do not pass go, do not collect $200 – You get the idea.
 Your matter will likely be dismissed, and you will have to refile in the proper venue while crossing your fingers that you haven’t run out of time to file a claim for your personal injuries.

 Needless to say, navigating any type of personal injury action is a far more complex and lengthy process than your standard game of monopoly.
 As such, rather than struggling to understand jurisdiction and the role that it plays in your personal injury action all by yourself, you should contact a legal representative for guidance.
-Personal injury attorneys in Tampa, Florida, Burnetti, PA are well versed in jurisdictional requirements and can make sure that your personal injury action doesn’t get hung up on jurisdictional technicalities.
+Personal injury attorneys in Tampa, Florida, Burnetti, PA is well versed in jurisdictional requirements and can make sure that your personal injury action doesn’t get hung up on jurisdictional technicalities.